ShowMe South Africa

 16:11.
 Rocky patch.
 A big one, with boulders strewn about.
 I aim the Pathfinder and Xplorer through, at crawling speed.
 Dwaaa!
 Oh-oh, that didn’t sound healthy.
 Dwaaa!
 Another hit.
 The Nissan and the Xplorer are sliding off the slippery, rain-drenched rocks.
 But I’m still in control.
 Sort of.

 16:24.
 This may sound strange, but I’m now looking forward to rocky patches.
 The muddy sections in between are as slippery as ice.
 And the track has now grown steeper, as we descend into the Khubelu valley.
-It’s raining cats, dogs, mountain goats and donkeys.
+It’s raining cats, dogs, mountain goats, and donkeys.

 16:46.
 Oh dear.
 Oh dear.
 The Xplorer has lodged itself on a big boulder.
 The Pathfinder can’t budge it.
 We jack up the Xplorer with the Nissan’s jack, and when it is high enough to clear the offending rock, I gas the Pathfinder, driving the Xplorer off the jack -and over the rock.
 We still have about 4km to go before we get to the campsite.
 And both the Pathfinder and the caravan are already sporting some battle scars.

 17:12.
 The track now gets even steeper.
 The 1,5-ton Xplorer insists on pushing the Nissan towards the edge of the track, in the slippery mud.
 On the other side of the edge is a drop-off.
-My passengers, Michelle du Plessis and Jacky Hefez are, strangely enough, a little bit edgy.
+My passengers, Michelle du Plessis and Jacky Hefez, are, strangely enough, a little bit edgy.
 Jacky starts jabbering about the Lesotho flora, saying that it closely resembles the Western Cape fynbos.
 Michelle points out that it doesn’t.
 Jacky says she knows it doesn’t – she is just relieving the tension with her monotonous jabbering about factual matters that are not factual at all.

 17:22.
-The track gets even steeper, and more slippery.
+The track gets even steeper and more slippery.
 Michelle decides that she has heard all she can handle about the Western Cape’s flora, and that the sliding towards the drop-off isn’t so much fun anymore.
 She jumps out in the rain, and joins Leilani and the other three ladies in the second Pathfinder.
 I wouldn’t have minded doing the same.

 17:42.
-While we yet again slide towards the edge, I formulate my first sentence to tour guide Bernie, who had brought us to this damn mountain, when and if we actually do arrive at the campsite.
-I get as far as “Dear Bernie…” before my attention is again required to keep myself, Jacky, a Nissan Pathfinder and a Jurgens Xplorer alive.
+While we yet again slide towards the edge, I formulate my first sentence to tour guide Bernie, who had brought us to this damn mountain, when and if we do arrive at the campsite.
+I get as far as “Dear Bernie…” before my attention is again required to keep myself, Jacky, a Nissan Pathfinder, and a Jurgens Xplorer alive.

 17:50.
 “Dear Bernie.
 I just want to say that…” Whoohah!
 Big slide!
 Stand on the brakes, steer, throttle, steer, brake, steer, throttle!
 Whoohah.
 That was close.